mobxjs/mobx-state-tree/docs/async-actions.md

 Creating asynchronous actions using generators works as follow:

-1. The action needs to be marked as generator, by prefix the name with `*`
+1. The action needs to be marked as generator, by prefix the name with `*` and wrapped in `async`
 2. The action can be paused by using a `yield` statement.
 Yield always needs to yield a `Promise`
 3. If the promise resolves, the resolved value will be returned from the `yield` statement, and the action will continue to run
 4. If the promise rejects, the action continues and the rejection reason will be thrown from the `yield` statement